 - Certain services performed outside the course of the employer’s trade or business for which cash payment is less than $50 for the calendar quarter.

-- Services performed within or outside the United States by an employee or officer (regardless of citizenship or residence) of an international organization designated under the International Organizations Immunities Act.
+- Services performed within or outside the USA by an employee or officer (regardless of citizenship or residence) of an international organization designated under the International Organizations Immunities Act.

-- Services performed by a duly ordained, commissioned, or licensed minister of a church, but only if performed in the exercise of the ministry and not as an employee of the United States, a U.S. possession, or a foreign government, or any of their political subdivisions.
+- Services performed by a duly ordained, commissioned, or licensed minister of a church, but only if performed in the exercise of the ministry and not as an employee of the USA, a USA possession, or a foreign government, or any of their political subdivisions.
 These also include services performed by a member of a religious order in carrying out duties required by that order.

 - Tips paid to an employee if they are paid in any medium other than cash or, if in cash, they amount to less than $20 in any calendar month in the course of employment.

-Compensation paid to a nonresident alien (other than a resident of Puerto Rico, discussed later) for services performed outside the United States is not considered wages and is not subject to graduated withholding or 30% withholding.
+Compensation paid to a nonresident alien (other than a resident of Puerto Rico, discussed later) for services performed outside the USA is not considered wages and is not subject to graduated withholding or 30% withholding.